rubikjs/rubik-cli/README.md

 # rubik-cli
-Only one command for web development with Pure/Vue/React/
+Only one command for web app development with Pure/Vue/React or javascript libraries.

 ## Init
 ```